 This doesn’t always need to be verbal.
 Gestures like eye rolls, grins, turning away and other gestures, serve the same purpose.

 Toxic people typically have erratic mood swings.
 The slightest thing can set them off one minute or they find something funny one day and offensive the next.
 These tactics are designed to keep the victim constantly on edge.
 In more extreme cases, the victim may self-censor or even blame themselves.
 Somehow something is wrong with them.

 A toxic person will refute claims of misbehavior such as a temper tantrum, immediately after having executed it.
 The often don’t even allow enough time to pass for you to doubt your interpretation of events.
 They break out into a barrage of nonsensical arguments to wear you down.

-Other toxic are more strategic and do the exact opposite.
-They plant seeds of doubt in your mind to make you believe that they didn’t actually throw a tantrum, but rather engaged in heated debate..
+Other toxic behaviors are more strategic and do the exact opposite.
+They plant seeds of doubt in your mind to make you believe that they didn’t actually throw a tantrum but rather engaged in a heated debate..

 They often change the subject or redirect a conversation as part of the process.
 This is all part of the manipulation to make to people believe they come out on top.

 They never accept responsibility for their actions.
 They either reduce the severity of their actions, or outright deny that they did anything wrong.

 So there you have it, fellow screenwriters.
 Get busy and write some severely disturbed characters.

 For in depth Film & TV script analysis visit Script Firm.

 Check out Writer Duet, one of the best online screenwriting tools around.